lbryio/lbry.com/content/faq/how-to-backup-wallet.md

 ## How do I find my wallet in LBRY Desktop?

 The easiest way to find the location of your LBRY wallet is via the [LBRY app](/get).
-Open LBRY and on the gear-icon at the top, you should see a menu item called "Help" - the wallet location is in the **Backup your LBRY wallet** section.
+Open LBRY and click on the gear-icon at the top, you should see a menu item called "Help" - the wallet location is in the **Backup your LBRY wallet** section.
 Click on "Open Folder".

 ## How do I backup my LBRY Desktop wallet?